ramonmsa/bikesharing/README.md

 The incidence of bike maintenance is mitigated by the high number of bicycles that allows an even usage of the bikes with a high volume of user and trips.

+To have a better understande of the geografic distribution of the trips a map of volume of trips by start point locations is suggested as much as a map with the volume of trips by stop locations.
+Theses could give an understanding of where would be do areas in the city that could have more offers of bicycles and propaganda.

 [link to dashboard ](https://public.tableau.com/shared/N9F42HYW6?:display_count=n&:origin=viz_share_link "link to dashboard")